 No. The credit bureau reporting and lack of hidden fees may lull you into thinking you’re working with a company that cares more about helping its customers than it does about turning a profit, but the fine print reveals the truth.
 “This is an expensive form of credit,” the Important Disclosures reads, “Alternative forms of credit, such as a credit card cash advance, personal loan, home equity line of credit, existing savings or borrowing from a friend or relative, may be less expensive and more suitable for your financial needs.”

 Plain Green Loans does have its advantages to those with poor credit.
 There’s no minimum credit score required, and since it reports your payments to the credit bureaus, if you can keep up, you could see your score rise over time.
 But there are still better options out there for you.
-OneMain, for example, doesn’t have a minimum credit score either, and its maximum APR is 35.99% — less than 10% of what Plain Green Loans will charge you.
+OneMain, for example, doesn’t have a minimum credit score either, and APRs range from 18.00%–35.99% — less than 10% of what Plain Green Loans will charge you.
 This is definitely a smarter way to go for most people.

 Our Plain Green Loans Review Deep Dive